TeachWell Digital

 Closed captioning for recordings

 If you use Panopto with your Canvas course, Panopto will add captions to recordings automatically.
-And if you and record to the Zoom Cloud, the recording will upload to Panopto automatically and captions will be applied.
+And if you and record to the Zoom Cloud, the recording will upload to Panopto once the session has ended.

 Live captioning